dogaegeozden/python_projects/Calypso(latest-version)/README.txt

-In order to use calypso you must install espeak to it's location.
+1)In order to use calypso you must install espeak to it's location.
+2)If you press windows key + r and type shell:startup you can open the startup directory folder.
+You can put this app to there in order to be sure calypso start up on every time you start up your computer.